VVolkov833/fcp-lightbox/README.md

 ## Usage

 Starts working just by the plugin activation.
 Opens linked images in a popup Lightbox by click.
 Adds arrow navigation, if an image is a part of a gallery or other links sequence.

-Outside WordPress script.js and style.css can be added to a page to work.